redblindbananaz/Planterium/ProjectDocument.md

 - **Plant Card Home**: Calculation of Date formatting issues, all dates are now at the right format, calculation of **last time watered** ( time difference between last watering date=> represent in days with current day), calculation of **Next watering** date (time difference last watering date, current date => represent in days=> (n)days || Overdue || Now || tomorrow),calculation of **Time owned** (time difference between purchase date and current date=> representation per: days||months||Years accordingly).
   **All calculation are now working and tested**
 - **Counter water schedule**: Limit sets to 1 minimum and 31 for max: Bug appear when pressing plus: goes from default value 4 to 41. also when default 4=> record 3.
 Limit issues
+- **Camera**:
+  Info: 'In JavaScript, a **promise** represents an operation that may complete either successfully or with an error.
+When working with promises, it's important to handle both successful and failed results.
+An unhandled promise rejection occurs when a promise is rejected (i.e., an error occurs), but there is no error handler to handle the error.
+This means that the error is not being caught and the code is not handling it properly, which can lead to unexpected behavior or crashes.
+  For example, if you are making an API call using a promise and the call fails, but there is no error handling in place, the promise will be rejected and you may see an "unhandled promise rejection" error in your console.'

 ## Testing: